vervallsweg/cast-web-api/README.md

 Usage
 -----
+None of the parameters needs to be put in '' or anything like that.
+Just paste it in.

 ### HTTP response codes
 - 200: Successfull communication with your Google Cast device requested JSON data is returned